Jumpstart Guide: Everything You Wanted to Know About Hashtags on Instagram

 Keep this in mind when you see an image about your services or offerings, you can't add your branded hashtag and have it work like it should, but you can ask the original poster to add it.

 Jokey hashtags can be a fun way to communicate a point ie: #omghowmuchhashtaginfodoireallyneed.
 But overall, I’d leave them at the door for the most part.
-I like to use them every now and then, because they can can be hilarious - but mostly I don’t use them.
+I like to use them every now and then, because they can be hilarious - but mostly I don’t use them.
+Also, you only have so many you can use, don’t waste the space.

 Letters & numbers only